sneakerhax/Containers/Infra/socat-http-redirector/README.md

 # Socat HTTP Redirector

-A Dockerized Socat HTTP redirector
+A Dockerized Socat HTTP redirector based on the socat for HTTP section of bluscreenofjeff's Red Team Infrastructure Wiki

 ## Build image